 Hi there.
 I’m Krista, mama of three beautiful kiddos (14, 20, and forever 23).
 My beautiful son left the world on Oct 23/19 at 23 years of age.

-26 years ago I married a West African man who I found in Québec when I had sworn off relationships forever, and later dragged back to Alberta with me.
-I come from a big, colorful family of 13 and have the utmost respect for my mom and dad (both left this world way too young from cancer) who lived humble and simple but purposeful lives, fully aligned to their core values.
+26 years ago I married a West African man who I found in Québec when I had sworn off relationships forever and later dragged back to Alberta with me.
+I come from a big, colourful family of 13 and have the utmost respect for my mom and dad (both left this world way too young from cancer) who lived humble and simple but purposeful lives, fully aligned to their core values.

 My life has been a journey of learning to love and care for myself well.
 A journey to freedom.

 I used to have an addictive personality and this got me into trouble until I learned to live fully conscious, eyes and heart wide open.
 I have walked through suicide attempts, anxiety and panic attacks, chronic pain, loss & grief, binge eating & body shame.
 Not necessarily in that order.

 For most of my life, I did not find living easy.
 I needed to choose to live.
 Today, I consciously and determinedly choose to show up fully to this imperfect and beautiful life of mine in every season.

 Along the way, I’ve learned that joy and pain can coexist and that life does not have to be perfect to be beautiful.

 One day I decided to like myself.
 I embraced my “good enough” and continued the soul-stretching work of quieting the noise of perfectionism, comparison, and fear so I could show up fully to this imperfect and beautiful life of mine.

 I’ve learned to forgive myself for all my struggle and messiness, learned to approve of myself, and realized that I am far stronger, braver and more resilient than I ever understood before.
 I’ve put down strong, hardy roots of self-awareness and self-compassion and help my clients do this life-giving work too.